Legislator Abrahams: “May is Melanoma Awareness Month"

-May is melanoma awareness month in Nassau County and Legislator Joe Scannell (D-Baldwin) urges all residents to pay close attention to the constant dangers of skin cancer.
+May is melanoma awareness month in Nassau County and Legislator Kevan Abrahams (D-Hempstead) urges all residents to pay close attention to the constant dangers of skin cancer.

-"Summer is just around the corner," Legislator Scannell said.
+"Summer is just around the corner," Legislator Abrahams said.
 "Now is the ideal time to take precautionary measures to ensure skin safety.
-Whether the sun is brightly shining or hidden by clouds you always run the risk of over-exposure to ultra-violet rays."
+Whether the sun is brightly shining or hidden by clouds, we always run the risk of over-exposure to ultra-violet rays."

 Anyone who would like specific information about skin cancer prevention can contact the Colette Coyne Melanoma Awareness Campaign at 516-352-4227.